 Official Guides

-The Province of Ontario has published their official online 2022 Candidates' Guide for municipal and school board elections as well as a 2022 Third Party Advertisers' Guide.
+The Province of Ontario will publish their official online 2026 Candidates' Guide for municipal and school board elections as well as a 2026 Third Party Advertisers' Guide in April 2026 (only available in April)

 Find out how to run as a candidate in Ontario municipal council and school board elections and how to register as a third party advertiser in Ontario municipal council and school board elections and the rules you must follow under the Municipal Elections Act.